Acquire

 Pulling data into the lakehouse from external sources

-Data Acquisition Flows define the inbound movement of data, i.e. data moving from a data source into your centralized, enterprise data lakehouse.
+Acquire Tasks (or acquisition tasks) define the inbound movement of data, i.e. data moving from a data source into your centralized, enterprise data Lakehouse.

-In Empower, you can create as many acquisition flows as you want, while configuring each of them to acquire data however often you want.
+In Empower, you can create as many acquire tasks as you want, while configuring each of them to acquire data however often you want.

 Quick Links

-This page only covers an overview of acuqisition flows and how to use them
+This page only covers an overview of Acquisition Tasks and how to use them

-• Schedules and Triggers: describes how to trigger flows to run on demand ("Preview Run") and schedule flows to run on a repeating cadence ("Schedule").
+- Schedules and Triggers: describes how to trigger tasks to run on demand ("Preview Run") and schedule tasks to run on a repeating cadence ("Schedule").

 Overview